conterra/analysis-distribution/README.md

 Installation Guide
 ------------------
-- At first, you need to add the bundles "agssearch" and "dn_analysis_distribution" to your app.
+- At first, you need to add the bundles "agssearch" and "dn_analysisdistribution" to your app.
 - After that, add a MapServer to your app that got CodedValues (Content -> Services Management).
 Example
 - Now you can add the new service to the Search&Selection bundle.
 (Search&Selection -> ArcGIS for Server Search&Selection)
 - Finally change the default store in the Analysis/Distribution config and restart the app.
 (Tools -> Analysis/Distribution Config)